paterik/udacity-ios-on-the-map/README.md

 ![xcode project structure](github/media/otm_app_structure_v1.png)

 ### Login
-*all users of this app must be authenticated against the udacity.com network using their student credentials or their bound facebook login using oauth2*
+*all users of this app must be authenticated against the udacity.com network using their student credentials or their bound facebook login using OAuth-2*

 Splash Screen             |  Login-View :-------------------------:|:-------------------------:
 ![splash screen](github/media/otm_splash_01.png)  |  ![login view](github/media/otm_login_01.png)

 ### MapView
-*each student location will marked by a specific pin, own locations will by colored blue, foreign locations will by toned black*
+*each student location will marked at the iOS map using a specific pin - own locations will by colored blue, foreign locations will by toned black*

 MapView Normal             |  MapView ZoomOut :-------------------------:|:-------------------------:
 ![zoom in](github/media/otm_map_01.png)  |  ![zoom out](github/media/otm_map_01_zo.jpg)

 ### Map Annotation
-*you can click on the annotation pins to bring up a detailed student meta view.
+*you can click the annotation pins to bring up a detailed student meta view.
 You can control your location by delete or edit them.
 Foreign Student locations will be linked to the provided student url*

 Own Annotation             |  Foreign Annotation :-------------------------:|:-------------------------:
 ![student owned location](github/media/otm_map_01_detail.png)  |  ![foreign student location](github/media/otm_map_02.png)

 ### ListView
-*to take a better view, you can also switch to listView of all locations or your locations.
-At the top of the listView you can see a statistic row containing information about the number of locations found, your locations, the largest distance between your device and another student and the numbers of countries identified*
+*to take a comprehensive view, you can also switch to listView of all locations yust as well as your locations.
+At the top of the listView you can see a statistic row containing information about the general number of locations found, the count of your locations, the largest distance between your device and another student as well as the numbers of unique countries identified*

 ListView of Locations             |  ListView of own Locations :-------------------------:|:-------------------------:
 ![all locations](github/media/otm_list_01.png)  |  ![your locations](github/media/otm_list_02.png)

 ### ListView Controls
-*behind each slidable row you can fin a special menu to control your own location by edit or delete them or jump to a foreign student location profile*
+*behind each slidable row you can find a special menu to control your own location by edit or delete or jump to your provided mediaURL / student location profile.
+You cant control foreign student location by this way but you can also visit the corresponding student profile by click on the specific link  icon*

 ShortMenu to student             |  ShortMenu to your location :-------------------------:|:-------------------------: